Rules and Guidelines

 Community Users

 The CLE gives priority service and use of equipment and facilities to students currently enrolled at South Texas College.
 If you are a community user with limited time, please ask your campus CLE staff for recommendations on when services are more readily available.
-Learn how to obtain a Community User card, which is provided by the library, by visiting the Community Users section of the website.
+Learn how to obtain a Community User card, which is provided by the library, by visiting the Community Users section of the Library website.

 back to top